 In Honor of Women-In-History Month- March

-In honor of Women in History Month, the SAC Department of Services for Women and Non-Traditional Students will award two $500 Ann Richards Endowed Scholarships for the Spring 2016 semester to qualified students who maintain a minimum of 2.0 GPA and are in good academic standing.
+In honor of Women in History Month, the SAC Department of Services for Women and Non-Traditional Students will award two $500 Ann Richards Endowed Scholarships to qualified students who maintain a minimum of 2.0 GPA and are in good academic standing.

 Be a re-entry woman (25 years or older)

-Currently enrolled at SAC in a minimum of 9 hours for the spring 2016 semester
+Currently enrolled at SAC in a minimum of 9 hours for the current semester

-Eligible for financial aid for spring 2016 (financial aid has been processed and awarded)
+Eligible for financial aid (financial aid has been processed and awarded)